itsitrio/MedicatDocs/index.md

 ---

 {: .note }
 This website is being built with the documentation from the old Docs site.
-Any questions, please reach out on the official discord!
+Please wait as content is copied.

 The all-in-one bootable PC repair toolkit, powered by Ventoy.